 We are glad to assist you.
 Contact us whenever you...Read more »

 Your post remains open for two weeks.
 At this point, you could contact Georgia employment law attorneys you find on this site, or through your own independent searches, and discuss the matter in confidence with them.
-Based on these brief facts, it's anyone's guess why the form has been delayed for...Read more »
+Based on these brief facts, it's anyone's guess why the form has been...Read more »

 They have no physical address for a office and has went out of his way to ignore the family for over 3 years now even though they are aware the family does not agree with the findings, has the evidence to prove the cause and manner of death to be different then listed on the death certificate, has...
 Read more »

 More information is necessary.
 There is a difference between being stopped and being cited/ticketed.
 Please provide a clarified question, and I or one of my colleagues will be glad to provide you with an answer.

 A speeding ticket in Georgia is misdemeanor crime, although the penalties for a first, life-time speeding ticket in Georgia are capped below the standard maximum penalties for misdemeanors.
 See O.C.G.A. § 40-6-1.